rubenwardy/NodeBoxEditor/README.md

 Building
 --------

+You can build on Linux systems using the following shell commands.
+Non-debian systems will use a different first command.
+To compile on other systems, see docs/developers.md
+If you get stuck, tell me about the problem in the NBE forum topic, IRC or GitHub issues.

     # download source and go to the root folder
     $ sudo apt-get install build-essential libirrlicht-dev cmake libpng12-dev libbz2-dev libjpeg8-dev libgl1-mesa-dev
     $ cmake .